I arrived in Montanita on a Saturday afternoon, the busiest day of the week, in the little surf and hippie hangout on Ecuador's Pacific coast.

 I prefer to spend it dancing the night away in Latin clubs.
 Preferably salsa dancing.

 To kick the night off, I had a mojito mixed by an Ecuadorian friend, Fatima, who I'd met through Kativa the week before.

-Like my 34th birthday in Medellin, I couldn’t have been happier to be celebrating my 35th in the friendly, surfer/hippie enclave of Montanita, Ecuador.
+As with my 34th birthday in Medellin, I couldn't have been happier to be celebrating my 35th in the friendly surfer/hippie enclave of Montanita, Ecuador.